27 Business Email Examples & Templates You Should Try in 2025

 This business email template gets everything right:

-- Clever subject line: This subject line will stand out in the prospect’s inbox (and probably earn you a nice chuckle).
+• Clever subject line: This will stand out in the prospect’s inbox (and probably earn you a nice chuckle).
 Plus, the song is perfectly relevant here.

-- Make it easy for prospects to respond: Instead of writing a lengthy reason for the radio silence (or worse, no reply at all), give prospects an out by giving them pre-written response templates.
+• Make it easy for prospects to respond: Instead of writing a lengthy reason for the radio silence (or worse, no reply), give prospects an out by giving them pre-written response templates.
 Replying to this email will take a lead literally 10 seconds or less.

-- Establish a timeline to restart the sales process: Notice how this email gives prospects a way to restart the sales process in 1 month.
-This catches all prospects who might be interested in your product but can’t commit right now.
+• Establish a timeline to restart the sales process: Notice how this email gives prospects a way to restart the sales process in one month.
+This catches all prospects interested in your product but unable to commit right now.

-Humor – if you can make it work – is one of the most powerful sales weapons around.
+If you can make it work, humour is one of the most powerful sales weapons.
 If your brand personality or the rest of your conversations have a humorous lilt to them, here’s a compelling sales template you can use:

-- “Are you okay”?: This subject line is designed to do one thing: get opened.
-Sure, it’s a little misleading, but be honest: wouldn’t you open an email like this as well?
+• “Are you okay”?: This subject line is designed to do one thing: get opened.
+Sure, it’s a little misleading, but be honest: wouldn’t you also open an email like this?

-- Simple but effective joke: As far as humor goes, this is pretty safe – and it works in context.
+• Simple but practical joke: As far as humor goes, this is safe and works in context.

-Did one of your warm leads (or client) recently launch a new product or win a major accolade?
+Did one of your warm leads (or clients) recently launch a new product or win a major accolade?

 This is the perfect excuse to get back in touch and make a subtle push for your products.